NoppesTheFolf/E621Client/README.md

 ## Testing

 E621Client supports testing by mocking. `E621ClientBuilder.Build()` will return an interface `IE621Client` which can be mocked using a mocking framework.
-You can use this to test your own logic with different responses of the `E621Client`.
+You can use this to test your own logic with different responses of the `IE621Client`.

 ## Report a bug

 You can [open an issue](https://github.com/NoppesTheFolf/E621Client/issues).
-I still have to set up a template for issues so be creative.
-Just make sure to at least include a piece of code that reproduces the bug.
+Please make sure to include a piece of code that reproduces the bug.
+That will make troubleshooting a lot easier on my side!
+If you do not have a GitHub account, then also feel free to [contact me](https://noppes.dev).

 ## Contributing

 Contributions to this project are very welcome!
-It's probably a good idea to contact me if you'd like to do so.
-You can find places to contact me at on [my website](https://noppes.dev).
+Please [open an issue](https://github.com/NoppesTheFolf/E621Client/issues) where you describe what you'd like to contribute and why it is useful if that is not obvious.
+If you want to contact me personally, you can find places to contact me at on [my website](https://noppes.dev).